Which would you most like to compete in?

 Every year millions of students participate in spelling competitions around the country.
 Some dread these annual school events and are relieved to drop out in the early rounds.
 Some, however, study for hours a day, hoping to take part in the glory of "Bee Week"—the National Spelling Bee finals.

-In 2014, the National Spelling Bee took place in May.
+In 2015, the National Spelling Bee took place over three days in May.
 But the Scripps Howard National Spelling Bee actually starts months before, as, every year, competition is narrowed at school, local, and regional events.
-Ultimately, 281 spellers were sent to Washington, DC, for the national finals.
+Ultimately, 285 spellers were sent to Washington, DC, for the national finals.
 At that time contestants must be under sixteen years of age and not yet promoted beyond grade eight.

 The National Spelling Bee was launched by the Louisville, Kentucky, Courier-Journal in 1925.
 With competitions, cash prizes, and a trip to the nation's capital, the Bee hoped to stimulate "general interest among pupils in a dull subject."